apsm100/ofnotify/README.md

 This script will work the best if run at a 1-10 minute interval, as it uses zero-posts as an indicator of a new listing.
 Windows Task Scheduler can be used to run a .bat which runs the python script.

+## Command Line Arguments

+*--noradius* : Removes the image radius in notifications.
+*--noimage* : Disables imaages in notifications.
+*--noemail* : Disables the email function.

 ## Content
 Content of the project folder: